Business ideas without investment

 It’s the dream scenario: expand your business without having to pour more money in.
 But is this possible?

 The short answer is yes – but only by ensuring that every aspect of your organization is geared towards promoting and supporting expansion.
-We take a look at seven measures that can help you achieve this:
+We take a look at ten measures that can help you achieve this:

 1. Hiring a skilled and diverse workforce